MrDamiAde/Nginx-Reverse-Proxy-Example/README.md

 ## 4. Setting up a reverse proxy server

-In this project, I set up a reverse proxy server using Nginx and Docker Compose to route traffic to a Node.js application.
+This section demonstrates how to set up a reverse proxy server using Nginx and Docker Compose to route traffic to a Node.js application.

 1. I first created a nginx.conf file and added the below commands which listen on port 80 and proxies any requests to node-app:3000 (Node.js application).
 ```